Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 **Note: This project makes use of a Udacity-developed driving simulator and training data collected from the simulator (neither of which is included in this repo).**

+---
+## Reflection
+To make it easier to follow up this reading the most relevant information is written on this readme file, however, you can find all step by step process with full explanation in detail and all coding lines on file *solution_behavioral_cloning.ipynb